 The California Student Opportunity and Access Program (Cal-SOAP) was established by the state legislature in 1978.
 Today, Cal-SOAP is instrumental in improving the flow of information about postsecondary education and financial aid while raising the achievement levels of low-income, elementary and secondary school students or geographic regions with documented low-eligibility or college participation rates, and who are first in their families to attend college.

 The California Student Aid Commission (Commission) is accepting grant applications from qualifying entities, including California local government agencies or other entities, that sponsor or administer programs that incentivize families with children to open and maintain college savings accounts.
 These programs must have been in operation or development on or before December 31, 2018.

-Starting October 1 through the March 2 Cal Grant deadline, students and families can attend FREE Cash for College workshops across California for help completing the Free Application for Federal Student Aid (FAFSA) or California Dream Act (CADAA) and Chafee Grant for Foster Youth applications.
+Starting October 1 through June 30, students and families can attend FREE Cash for College workshops across California for help completing the Free Application for Federal Student Aid (FAFSA) or California Dream Act (CADAA) and Chafee Grant for Foster Youth applications.